 All transport around the island is done by foot and boat.
 The locals also use donkeys because cars and motor vehicles are prohibited, so as to keep the scenery unspoiled.
 The ferry to Hydra takes just 1 hour and half from Athens.

 Aegina is mostly popular as a family destination, as it has a serene atmosphere and charming villages.
-Although the island is small in size, it has a wonderful landscape, sandy beaches and many historical landmarks.
+Although the island is small in size, it has a wonderful landscape, sandy beaches, and many historical landmarks.
 Aegina was a great naval power in ancient Greece and the capital of Greece for the year 1828.
-Remnants of its rich history are found all around the island, with the most important being the Ancient Temple of Athena Aphaia, built in the 6th century BC, Markellos Tower and the Neoclassical buildings in the Town.
+Remnants of its rich history are found all around the island, with the most important being the Ancient Temple of Athena Aphaia, built in the 6th century BC, Markellos Tower, and the Neoclassical buildings in the Town.

 Aegina also has some excellent tourist resorts, such as Agia Marina, Souvala and Marathon.
 Each September, there is a festival dedicated to pistachio, an important local product, with many producers participating.
 As the ferry to Aegina takes only 1 hour from Athens, it is a popular destination especially during summer weekends.

 Poros is a small island of the Saronic Gulf, ideal for relaxing in wonderful beaches, under the shade of pine trees.
 As the ferry to Poros takes only one hour from Piraeus, the main port of Athens, the island is much preferred as a summer weekend destination.
-Poros Town is a historical place with picturesque cobbled alleys, elegant mansions and interesting museums.
-The port promenade bustles with shops, cafeterias and restaurants of cosmopolitan feeling.
+Poros Town is a historical place with picturesque cobbled alleys, elegant mansions, and interesting museums.
+The port promenade bustles with shops, cafeterias, and restaurants of cosmopolitan feeling.
 Askeli Beach and the Love Bay are the most beautiful beaches of Poros.

 Take a horse-drawn carriage from the port of Spetses and meet this stunning little island.
-The traditional character and splendid past of Spetses Town has been kept alive due to the well-preserved mansions that survive still.
+The traditional character and splendid past of Spetses Town have been kept alive due to the well-preserved mansions that survive still.
 A very popular period to visit Spetses is during the Armata Festival in September.
 This is actually the representation of a naval battle between the Greeks and Turks that originally took place in 1822.
 There are daily ferries to Spetses from Athens and the trip takes about 2 hours.